Community participation funding

 - No retrospective funding will be eligible.

 - Construction of sport or recreation facilities

-- Additional funds for a project already funded by a Department grant program
+- Additional funds/recurring funds for a project already funded by a Sport and Recreation (WA) grant program

 - Prize money/trophies